javier-games/property-refs/README.md

 ```
 Ensure to replace 1.0.0 with the version number of the PropertyRefs package you intend to install.
 Save your manifest.json file after making these changes.

-### Installation via tarball

-To install PropertyRefs from a tarball in Unity, follow these steps:

-1. Download the tarball file (`games.monogum.bricksbucket.propertyrefs.{version}.tgz`) from the releases section of this repository.
-2. Open your Unity project and navigate to `Window > Package Manager`.
-3. In the Package Manager window, click on the `+` icon in the top-left corner.
-4. From the dropdown, select `Add package from tarball...`.
-5. A file explorer window will open.
-Navigate to the location where you saved the downloaded tarball file.
-6. Select the tarball file and click `Open`.

-Unity will automatically install the package from the tarball file.
-The package should now be listed in the Package Manager.

 ### Installation via Cloning

 To install PropertyRefs by cloning the repository and adding the package from disk, follow these steps: